JanSharp/VRCJanSharpCommon/README.md

 - LocalToggleOnInteract to toggle a single GameObject locally
 - LocalToggleOnValueChanged to toggle multiple objects to match the state of a UI Toggle
 - InteractProxy to pass VRChat's interact event from one object to another.
 Useful when the interact is on an object that gets toggled, but the script should not get toggled
+- ArrList to make it easier to make list like arrays.
+They are statically typed, unlike DataLists
+- ArrQueue to make it easier to make queue like arrays.
+First in, first out

 # Ideas